Teenager Alex Batty returns to UK to be reunited with grandmother

 Alex, his mother and grandfather were believed to have been living a nomadic lifestyle in spiritual communities over the past few years.

-He is set to be reunited with Ms Caruana - his grandmother and legal guardian - this evening.

-After he was found by the motorist in France, Alex texted his grandmother: “I love you, I want to come home”.
+After he was found in France, Alex texted his grandmother: “I love you, I want to come home.”

-“I cannot begin to express my relief and happiness that Alex has been found safe and well,” Ms Caruaba said in a statement issued on Friday.
+Ms Caruana said in a statement issued on Friday: “I cannot begin to express my relief and happiness that Alex has been found safe and well.

 “I spoke with him last night and it was so good to hear his voice and see his face again.
 I can’t wait to see him when we’re reunited.”